Safer travel guidance for public transport users, walkers, cyclists, drivers

 Where travel is necessary, think about whether children could walk or cycle, accompanied by a responsible adult or carer, where appropriate.

 Social distancing applies to children as well as adults.

-Children should also keep a two-metre distance from others who are not in their household.
+Children should also keep at least one metre distance from others who are not in their household.

 Where this is not possible, children should:

 - avoid physical contact

 - keep the time spent near others as short as possible